As a biomedical engineering student, Jake Caldwell is a born

 and life: leadership.

-interested in leadership and service.
-The yearlong commitment also
+and service.
+The yearlong commitment also included a leadership

-included a leadership class each semester.
-The experience opened
+class each semester.
+The experience opened Jake’s eyes to

-views, and helped me recognize my leadership skills—and the
+me recognize my leadership skills—and the skills of

 The training Jake gained through Leadership House has opened the